inbravo/travel/march-2018/chakrata.md

 *	Decided to take a long course this time and headed towards Haridwar
 *	Took some time to cross the city; the bypass is still in making, hope to avoid this city one day
 *	Arrived on the highway, which is still in construction mode, but still its far better than the previous single lane
-*	Crossing famous Patanjali, an overbridge is under construction here, slowing down the traffic
+*	Crossing famous Patanjali, an over bridge is under construction here, slowing down the traffic

 ##  7:45 AM Haridwar
 *	Arrived in the famous city of Gods.
 Crossing the tall Statue of Lord Shiva and heading towards Rishikesh through Rajaji National Park
 *	Minor stop on the Railway crossing and attracted few school going kids, which are for sure dreaming themselves like me someday

 ##  8:15 AM Raiwala
-*	My sunglasses are out to avoid the glare.
-Stopped at the petrol pump to fillup the tank before taking the left turn to Dehradun road
+*	Pulled my sunglasses out to face the scorching sun.
+Stopped at the petrol pump to fill up the tank before taking the left turn to my next stop Dehradun
+*	It’s getting hot now and another 100 kilometers of ride ahead.
+Taking few minor stops here and there for hydration and pee
+*	I always try to avoid less during my rides.
+I carry a small box of dry fruits for deferring the hunger
+*	These rides are my way to test my physical and psychological endurance; I am always thankful to spirits, for always taking care of me

 ##  9:15 AM Rampur
 ##  9:45 AM Sahaspur